TikhonJelvis/RL-book/chapter0/chapter0.md

 * Real-world considerations
 * References

 This chapter cover the first financial application – dynamic asset allocation (part of the larger space of Portfolio Optimization).
 This problem is best understood in the context of Merton’s landmark paper in 1969 where he stated and solved this problem.
 This chapter is mainly focused on the mathematical derivation of Merton’s solution of this problem with Dynamic Programming.
-Through this derivation, the reader will learn about the broader result called Hamilton-Jacobi-Bellman (HJB) equation, which will re-appear in the Market-Making problem in Chapter 10.
+Through this derivation, the reader will learn about the broader result called Hamilton-Jacobi-Bellman (HJB) equation, which will re-appear in the Market-Making problem in Chapter 12.
 As ever, we will do some programming exercises.
-In particular, the reader will learn how to solve Dynamic Asset Allocation in a simple setting with Backward Induction (a DP algorithm we learnt in Chapter 3).
+In particular, the reader will learn how to solve Dynamic Asset Allocation in a simple setting with Backward Induction (a DP algorithm we learnt in Chapter 4).
 Finally, the reader will learn about Dynamic Asset Allocation in practice, where Merton’s frictionless setting is replaced by several real-world frictions, which will require us to move to RL.
 We will revisit this problem after coverage of RL algorithms in the second half of the book.

+#### Chapter 8: Fundamental Theorems of Asset Pricing: No-Arbitrage and Complete Markets

+* A Simple Setting for Intuitive Understanding
+* Portfolios, Arbitrage and Risk-Neutral Measure
+* First Fundamental Theorem of Asset Pricing
+* Derivatives, Replicating Portfolios and Hedging
+* Second Fundamental Theorem of Asset Pricing
+* Derivatives Pricing
+* Some Examples
+* Overview of General Theory

+This chapter provides the theoretical background for the derivatives pricing applications we shall cover in Chapters 9 and 10.
+The background on derivatives pricing and hedging is a fairly elaborate and advanced topic, and beyond the scope of this book.
+But we have provided a way to understand the theory in this chapter by considering a very simple setting - that of a single-period with discrete outcomes and no provision for rebalancing of the hedges, that is typical in the general theory.
+In this chapter, you will learn about some highly important financial foundations such as the concepts of arbitrage, replication, market completeness, and the all-important risk-neutral measure.
+You will learn the proofs of the two fundamental theorems of asset pricing in this simple setting.
+At the end of the chapter, we also provide an overview of the general theory (beyond this simple setting).

-#### Chapter 8: Pricing and Hedging of Derivatives in an Incomplete Market
+#### Chapter 9: Pricing and Hedging of Derivatives in an Incomplete Market

 * Classical Pricing and Hedging of Derivatives
 * Pricing and Hedging in an Incomplete Market